spring-attic/spring-security-oauth/docs/oauth2.md

 ### Configuring Client Details

-The `ClientDetailsServiceConfigurer` (a callback from your `AuthorizationServerConfigurer`) can be used used to define an in-memory or JDBC implementation of the client details service.
+The `ClientDetailsServiceConfigurer` (a callback from your `AuthorizationServerConfigurer`) can be used to define an in-memory or JDBC implementation of the client details service.
 Important attributes of a client are

 * `clientId`: (required) the client id.
 * `secret`: (required for trusted clients) the client secret, if any.